-As you can imagine, the creative process is what’s most important to teams working on creative projects, leaving the project manager with the difficult task of dealing with all the project admin.
+As you can imagine, the creative process is what matters the most to teams working on creative projects, leaving the project manager with the difficult task of handling all the admin work.

 Before project management tools like Rodeo became widely available, creative agencies scrambled to make projects and admin processes run smoothly.
 Of all the different types of creative agencies across the industry, most struggled with the same project management challenges.

-A lot of small agencies didn’t have a system in place to help manage their projects, they tried to establish somewhat of an overview by entering all related project information into a bunch of excel spreadsheets.
+A lot of agencies didn’t have a system in place to help manage their projects, especially the ones just starting.
+Instead, they tried to establish somewhat of an overview by entering all related project information into spreadsheets.
 There would be one sheet to enter worked hours into, another to plan tasks, another to calculate profits, and so on.

-Manually creating and inputting spreadsheets inevitably leads to human errors or–in the worst-case scenario–someone accidentally deleting all the work!
-Constantly maintaining a sheet has a massive impact on day-to-day activities and productivity.
+Manually creating and inputting spreadsheets inevitably leads to human errors or–in the worst-case scenario–someone accidentally deletes all the work!
+Plus, constantly maintaining a spreadsheet has a massive impact on day-to-day activities and productivity.

 Are errors in spreadsheets really that common?
 No doubt about that one!
 As information is entered and changed manually, this system is very susceptible to human mistakes.